As an Anglican Parish we hold to:

 * Outreach ministries

-All culminating in and revolving around the Mass, the very foundation of our Christian life, where "faith alone, when sight forsaketh, shows true hearts the mystery."
+All culminating in and revolving around the Eucharist, the very foundation of our Christian life, where "faith alone, when sight forsaketh, shows true hearts the mystery."

 Our Services use: